project-chip/zap/docs/api.md

 Iterator over the server attributes.
 If it is used at toplevel, if iterates over all the server attributes in the database.
 If used within zcl_cluster context, it iterates over all the server attributes that belong to that cluster.
+Available Options:

+- removeKeys: Removes one or more keys from the map(for eg keys in db-mapping.js) for eg: (#zcl_attributes_server removeKeys='isOptional, isNullable') will remove 'isOptional' from the results

 **Kind**: inner method of [<code>Templating API: static zcl helpers</code>](#module*Templating API* static zcl helpers)
 **Returns**: Promise of attribute iteration.